-- Providing her with multiples of the following, in different places around the house; beds, hiding spaces (e.g. cardboard boxes, cat igloos, areas under beds or other furniture) and places to get up high (e.g. cat trees, shelves and window ledges), litter trays and sources of food and water.
-Because cats have exceptional hearing and sense of smell, there may be noises and smells in parts of the house that we can’t detect, but that are off putting to her (for example the chemicals in cleaning products or high frequency noises emitted by household equipment such as washing machines and televisions etc.).
-Therefore, providing her with more than one place to sleep, toilet, drink, eat, rest etc. will help her to avoid anything she might find unpleasant in her environment, whilst still allowing her to access the things she needs.
+- Providing their with multiples of the following, in different places around the house; beds, hiding spaces (e.g. cardboard boxes, cat igloos, areas under beds or other furniture) and places to get up high (e.g. cat trees, shelves and window ledges), litter trays and sources of food and water.
+Because cats have exceptional hearing and sense of smell, there may be noises and smells in parts of the house that we can’t detect, but that are off putting to them (for example the chemicals in cleaning products or high frequency noises emitted by household equipment such as washing machines and televisions etc.).
+Therefore, providing them with more than one place to sleep, toilet, drink, eat, rest etc. will help them to avoid anything they might find unpleasant in their environment, whilst still allowing them to access the things they need.

-- Allowing her to decide whether she wants to interact with people or not, and if so how long for.
+- Allowing them to decide whether they want to interact with people or not, and if so how long for.

-- Allowing her to go and be in a quiet room of the house undisturbed if she wants to.
+- Allowing them to take themselves away to be in a quiet room of the house undisturbed if they want to.

-- Allowing her to come and go within the house and to have unrestricted access to a garden or outside space.
+- Allowing them to come and go within the house and to have unrestricted access to a garden or outside space.

 Access to a safe, stimulating outdoor environment

-These make feeding times more of a challenge, which is a great source of mental stimulation for your cat.
-They will also help to keep your cat physically active, stop her from eating too fast, and encourage her to perform parts of her natural predatory sequence (for example seeking out the food, using her paws and mouth to manipulate the feeder).
+Puzzle feeders can make feeding times more of a challenge, which is a great source of mental stimulation for your cat.
+They will also help to keep your cat physically active, stop their from eating too fast, and encourage their to perform parts of their natural predatory sequence (for example seeking out the food, using their paws and mouth to manipulate the feeder).

 Puzzle feeders are generally made of plastic for ease of cleaning, and come in a range of different shapes and sizes.
 Some are ball shaped and roll around as the cat paws at them, whilst others are stationary and require the cat to push, scoop or lick at them in order to get the food out.

 Puzzle feeders are designed to be used with either your cat’s treats, or their normal kibble or wet food.
 Some cats may prefer stationary feeders whilst other cats may prefer ones that move when pushed or touched.
 Some cats may like a combination of both types.
-If your cat is very food motivated and can use puzzle feeders easily, she may benefit from being fed all of her food portions (i.e. both wet and dry) in the feeders.
-Wet food is usually easier to use with stationary feeders rather than moveable ones (see third photo above).
-To keep the puzzle feeders interesting for your cat, we suggest using a couple and changing them each time you feed her.
+If your cat is very food motivated and can use puzzle feeders easily, they may benefit from being fed all of their food portions (i.e. both wet and dry) in the feeders.
+Wet food is usually easier to use with stationary feeders rather than moveable ones.
+To keep the puzzle feeders interesting for your cat, we suggest using a couple and changing them each time you feed them.

 Play is another great source of mental stimulation, as well providing physical exercise for your cat.
-Play may also encourage her to direct her predatory behaviours towards ‘safe’ objects rather than your hands or feet, or live prey.
+Play may also encourage them to direct their predatory behaviours towards ‘safe’ objects rather than your hands or feet, or live prey.

-Toys that mimic the size, shape and texture of prey (e.g. furry mouse sized toys or those made of feathers) can be particularly good to encourage interest from your cat, especially if they are impregnated with catnip.
-She may also enjoy playing with these prey-like toys on her own (i.e. self play).
-However, catnip can be quite arousing for some cats, so we advise that you don’t try to handle or touch her whilst she is under the influence!
+Toys that mimic the size, shape and texture of prey (e.g. furry mouse sized toys or those made of feathers) can be particularly good to encourage interest from your cat, especially if they are filled with catnip.
+They may also enjoy playing with these prey-like toys on their own.
+However, catnip can strongly stimulate some cats, so we advise that you don’t try to handle or touch your cat whilst they're experiencing the effects of catnip.

 To keep toys novel and interesting, it’s good to store some of them away and only bring them out during play sessions (especially the fishing rod types).
-Other ‘self play’ toys can be left out, but these should be changed regularly to keep them exciting for your cat.
-Avoid leaving string/fishing rod toys out as your cat may get tangled up in them.
+Other toys can be left out for your cat to play with by themselves, but these should be changed regularly to keep them exciting for your cat.
+Avoid leaving string/fishing rod toys out as there's a chance your cat could get tangled up in them.

 Cats enjoy both being up high and having a good ‘vantage point’, as well as hiding and being concealed.
-Provide your cat with an environment that contains lots of elevated places she can climb up or jump on, as well as quiet places she can hide (e.g. a mixture of cat trees, cat tunnels and shelving, combined with cat ‘igloos’ and cardboard boxes – see photo above).
+Provide your cat with an environment that contains lots of elevated places they can climb up or jump on, as well as quiet places they can hide (e.g. a mixture of cat trees, cat tunnels and shelving, combined with cat ‘igloos’ and cardboard boxes.

 Cats also enjoy exploring and seeking out new sights, smells, sounds, textures and tastes.
 You can help to stimulate your cat’s senses in this way by providing the following (for outdoor examples see our advice on how to make your garden or outside space cat-friendly and enriching for your cat).